abhinavprakash199/-Device-Characterization-Lab/README.md

 - The components have some errors in measured and acurate value.
 - Due to wire resistance.
-- Wire Capacitance can change at differenet frequency
+- Wire properties can change at differenet frequency
-- The internal resistance of capacitors will chance at different frequency.